-The Rhein-Weser-Turm is a 24 meter high outlook tower on a side of the Westerberg in the Rothaargebirge.
-The name indicates that the ridge of the Rothaargebirge in many parts forms a watershed: between the rivers that flow into the Rhine and the rivers that flow to the Weser.
-Several hiking trails cross the tower - such as the Rothaarsteig, the Wilhelm-Münker-Weg and the Christine-Koch Weg.
-In the Rhein-Weser Turm there is a restaurant and even pension rooms for overnight stays.
+The Rhein-Weser-Turm is a 24 meter high observation tower on a side knoll of the Westerberg in the Rothaargebirge.
+The name indicates that the ridge of the Rothaargebirge forms a watershed in large parts: between the rivers that flow into the Rhine and the rivers that flow towards the Weser.
+Several hiking trails cross at the tower - the Rothaarsteig, the Wilhelm-Münker-Weg and the Christine-Koch-Weg.
+In the Rhein-Weser Tower there is a restaurant and even boarding rooms for overnight stays.

-The Rhei-Weser-Turm is operated by Landgasthof Schwermer (hotel-schwemmer.de)
+The Rhein-Weser-Turm is operated by the Landgasthof Schwermer (rhein-weser-turm.de).

 July 6, 2017